 Based outside of Indianapolis, Heartland is a global leader in the production of low calorie sweetener products, creamers, beverage concentrates, coffee and nutritional drinks.
 The deal will bring 100 new jobs to its Indianapolis manufacturing plant, distribution center and corporate office in Carmel, Indiana.

 The deal garnered headlines in The Wall Street Journal, Bloomberg, Reuters and other media outlets.

-Avner Ben-Gera led the Hughes Hubbard team, which included Paul Yakulis, Alex Anderson, Matt Syrkin, Helen Zhu, Michael Traube, Jerry Harrison, Justin Cohen, Jim Bluck, Bill Kolasky and Kristin Millay.
+Avner Ben-Gera led the Hughes Hubbard team, which included Paul Yakulis, Matt Syrkin, Helen Zhu, Michael Traube, Jerry Harrison, Justin Cohen, Jim Bluck, Bill Kolasky and Kristin Millay.